jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 * The use of subsetting in conjunction with assignment.

 This unit helps you master subsetting by starting with the simplest type of subsetting: subsetting an atomic vector with `[`.
-It then gradually extends your knowledge, first to more complicated data types (like dataframes and lists), and then to the other subsetting operators, `[[` and `$`.
+It then gradually extends your knowledge to more complicated data types (like dataframes and lists) and then to the other subsetting operators, `[[` and `$`.
 You'll then learn how subsetting and assignment can be combined to modify parts of an object, and, finally, you'll see a large number of useful applications.

 ### Atomic vectors